kevinramage/mockDesigner/README.md

 # Mock Designer
 Mock designer tool help you to easily manage your mocks.
-You can describe the mock behaviour expected and the system will generate code for you.
+You can describe the mock behaviour expected and the system will generate the mock source code for you.

 ## Installation

 To install it, you just have to clone this repository.
-Docker and npm tools required to use MockDesigner.
+Docker and npm tools required to use Mock Designer.

 ## Usage